skyflowapi/skyflow-react-native/README.md

     additionalFields: {
         records: [
             {
-                table: "string", //table into which record should be inserted
+                table: 'string', //table into which record should be inserted
                 fields: {
-                    column1: "value", //column names should match vault column names
+                    column1: 'value', //column names should match vault column names
                     //...additional fields here
                 }
             }